 As I mentioned in last week’s update, we decided the extend the rock landscaping all the way down to the garden bed on the right.
 The slope in that area of the yard made putting another garden bed there challenging, but I wanted to nix some of the grass.

 I also thought it’d be a nice area for some of the full-sun container veggies.
 So we focused on that.
 It’s the area where the lawnmower and black pot are below.
-We followed pretty much the same steps I outlined in my week 2 post.
+We followed pretty much the same steps I outlined in my week 2 update.

 And we also ended up using the drainage rocks to make the slope a bit more level and then filled the whole area up with river rock.
 We got it from a local nursery at $6 for a five-gallon bucket.
 I leveled out a few pavers for bigger potted plants, too.
 For smaller ones, I’ll just set them down in the gravel.